Graspan/graspan-cpp/README.md

 ### Compiling GraspanCPP
 First, download the entire **graspan-cpp** source code into your machine.
-Next, edit the **makefile** to set the paths to the Boost library include files and lib files in your machine.
-Finally, run the makefile in your source folder using **make**.
+Next, edit the **src/makefile** to set the paths to the Boost library include files and lib files in your machine.
+Do the same for the **src/run** file.
+Finally, run the makefile in the **src** folder using **make**.
 GraspanCPP should now be compiled and ready to run.

 ### Running GraspanCPP